-- 1. An ad hoc Working Group is established with the following Terms of Reference: - a) Assess the use of FADs in tropical tuna fisheries in ICCAT, including by estimating the past and current number of and different types of buoys and FADs operating in ICCAT tropical tuna fisheries, and evaluate ways to improve the use of information related to FADs in the process of stock assessments, including to quantify the effort associated with this type of fishery; - b) In view of the identification of data gaps, review the information provided by CPCs pursuant to the FAD related provisions in the relevant ICCAT conservation and management measures; - c) Assess the relative contribution of FADs to overall fishing mortality in ICCAT tropical tuna fisheries; - d) Assess the developments in FAD-related technology, including with regard to: - Technological improvement in relation to fishing mortality. - FAD and buoys marking and identification as a tool for monitoring, tracking and control of FADs. - Reducing FADs' ecological impact through improved design, such as non-entangling FADs and biodegradable material.
+- 1. An ad hoc Working Group is established with the following Terms of Reference: - a) Consider ways to reduce juvenile catches of bigeye and yellowfin tuna caught in FADs fishing; - b) Assess the use of FADs in tropical tuna fisheries in ICCAT, including by estimating the past and current number of and different types of buoys and FADs operating in ICCAT tropical tuna fisheries, and evaluate ways to improve the use of information related to FADs in the process of stock assessments, including to quantify the effort associated with this type of fishery; - c) In view of the identification of data gaps, review the information provided by CPCs pursuant to the FAD related provisions in the relevant ICCAT conservation and management measures; - d) Based on the best available information, examine: - i. the fishing capacity for all components of ICCAT tropical tuna fisheries, including the relative contribution of FAD fishing to overall fishing mortality by age or size category; - ii. assessed and projected changes, in bigeye, yellowfin and skipjack Biomass and MSY estimates, associated to different selectivity patterns and juveniles fishing mortality levels.